MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Fixes and improvements

 - Fixed an issue where specific pages were not showing / hiding correctly in PageVisibility MDM policy (Windows 11 builds only).
-Without this fix, customers who deploy HoloLens into their operational environments and rely on this policy to show or hide certain pages in the Settings app will be unable to do so.

 ## Start receiving Insider builds